DanDurbaca/PushTheButtons/README.md

 - Added button logs table - query [TBA]

+19th of dec - THIS video: https://www.youtube.com/watch?v=T1jdjmbe1mM&feature=youtu.be&t=2m38s
+does what we want to do with an Arduino Mega.

+However, they have the same problem as us (LED not beeing too bright) - given that they turn off the lights when testing ++++

 Details on the software implementation:

 As of beginning of November we checked and managed to light up an LED, using raspberry PI.
 The code should be available soon enough in this github repository.